Advice on using h tags for SEO

-H tag is a HTML element used to “highlight” or emphasise pieces of text, usually by displaying them in a larger font size.
-In lay terms, h tags are headers used to highlight, format and organise content & topics into a presentable format.
-They essentially act as an introduction into a topic or text, similar to how one would break up an essay into an introduction, topic 1, topic 2, findings & conclusion and so forth.
-H tags start from h1 and run through to h6; these tags are added into your html document (your web page).
-They are usually sized in order with h1 being the largest font size, unless you change the website code.
+H tags start from h1 and run through to h6; these tags are added to your HTML document (your web page).
+They are sized in order, with h1 being the largest font size unless you change the website code.
 It should be noted h1 to h3 tags are used more often compared to h4, h5, h6 tags.

 Why are h tags important to visitors who come onto your website?

 When creating any piece of content, you want your visitors to quickly and easily identify, understand and find the information they are looking for.
 This is ever more important in a day and age where attention spans are decreasing.
 According to a number of studies, Webmasters have anywhere between 8 to 15 seconds to capture a visitor’s attention.

 For pieces of content, the use of h tag elements can make the difference between website visitors quickly finding the information they are looking for via skimming and scrolling your website vs having to frustratingly dig through your content to reach the relevant information.

 The most common form of h tag misuse has got to be what Webmasters call keyword stuffing.
 This is the practice of stuffing your target keywords into your content and h tags.
 It looks unnatural, forced, and probably goes well beyond the average keyword density percentages you find in legitimate content pieces.

 Search engines have adapted to these practices by penalising such misuse and reducing the importance of h tags as a ranking factor.